Can I Sue for Animal Bites?

 What To Do When a Dog Bites You

-In addition to ensuring your safety and getting medical treatment if you need it, there are several things you can do at the time of the incident that will help you later if you decide to take legal action:
+There are several things you can do at the time of the incident that will help if you decide to take legal action:

-- Personal information.
-Get the personal information of the dog owner or person taking care of the animal.
+- Get the dog owner’s personal information.
 Insurance information is also important since the owner’s insurance company will likely pay for any damages.

-- Evidence.
+- Photo and video evidence.
 Take pictures or videos of the dog bite incident to have as evidence.

-- Witnesses.
+- Witness information.
 Get the contact information of anyone who witnessed the incident.
 Having witnesses will be very helpful to your case if you decide to take legal action.

-- Animal control.
-Call animal control and report the incident.
+- Call animal control.
+Report the incident.
 If the animal that attacked you has a history of aggression or violence on file with animal control, this will help your case.
 Animal control can also secure the animal if it is loose to prevent further harm.

 - Contact a dog bite attorney.
 If you choose to take legal action, it’s essential to get legal advice from a personal injury attorney with experience in dog bite cases and animal attacks.
 A dog bite attorney can assess your case and formulate the best legal strategy.